fobnail/docs/docs/building.md

 can be build for a physical Fobnail Token or simulated on PC, with different preparatory steps required.

+If TPM simulator is to be used, steps from [this document](/tpm-simulators) must be done before Token firmware is compiled.
+Instructions from the linked document result in creation of root CA certificate for EK chain, that certificate must be supplied as an input to Token build command.
+Physical TPMs require certificate provided by TPM vendor instead, those are included in `fobnail` repository.

 #### Environment variables common for both targets

 Fobnail Token firmware is configured with environment variables passed to